goriponsoft/ESE2RAM-Cartridge/README-en.md

 |8000h-9FFFh|7000h-77FFh|0|
 |A000h-BFFFh|7800h-7FFFh|0|

+The 74HC670 IC used for the segment number register in this cartridge does not have a function to reset its value, so all segment numbers will be undefined immediately after startup (or the value immediately before the reset in the case of a reset).
+Therefore, to ensure that the ROM header with segment number 0 correctly appears at 4000h-5FFFh, the cartridge has a mechanism whereby all banks are fixed at segment number 0 until the first write is made to a register address after startup.

+Writing a value to a register address from this state releases the fixed segment number, and the written register will have the written segment number, while unwritten registers will return to their original state of undefined segment numbers.
 If you write a value to a register from this state, the written register will change to the written value, and the unwritten register will change to an undefined value.

 For example, if you write 0 to 6000h, the result will be as follows.